berkeley-dsep-infra/datahub/docs/admins/cluster-config.rst

 configuration of our kubernetes cluster.
 The following command represents the currently favored configuration.

+This creates the GKE cluster.
+It may host one or more node pools:

 .. code:: bash

    gcloud container clusters create \